Archive for October 26th, 2009

 Words to live by.
 I always get a dessert first and usually wind up telling that tale, hoisting a cookie to his memory.

 You can find far more information about the Coolidge using the obvious search terms; start with a good summary of the events [Update: dead link.
-Go there.]
+Go there or to a comprehensive narrative.]
 It’s evidently a spectacular wreck-diving site.
 Dad was in the 172nd Regiment, 43rd Infantry Division, if that helps pin it down.
 His Company E comrades held a reunion every year for nigh onto half a century at my parents’ house in Hummelstown PA.

 [Update: An Australian movie crew making Grave of a President about the wreck asked my father if they could film the next reunion.
 He agreed.
 They then asked if the reunion, which was always held during the last weekend of September, could happen in October, because it wasn’t convenient for them to get halfway around the world on short notice.
 Dad said the reunion wasn’t held for their convenience.
 They showed up on schedule and made my father a movie star.